 So it would come as a great shock on the night of the 21st Academy Awards, the first year the ceremony was closed only to the film industry, to see Olivier delightedly head to the stage twice to collect Oscars – Hamlet won Best Motion Picture (a statuette also went to co-producer, J. Arthur Rank) and Olivier won Best Actor in a Leading Role.
 Gorgeous Vivien Leigh and Olivier beamed from their table as Roger Furse went up twice to collect more Oscars for the team – Best Costume Design and Best Set Direction with Carmen Dillon.

 With Hamlet 4 out of 6, Johnny Belinda a disastrous 1 out of 12, Joan of Arc 2 out of 7 and The Snake Pit 1 out of 6, the wine served with dinner would have tasted quite sour.
-Only John Huston had managed the best odds of an American film that evening; The Treasure of the Sierra Madre struck gold and the production team was 3 from 4 with Oscars for Best Director and Best Screenplay to John Huston and Best Supporting Actor to his father, Walter Huston.
+Only John Huston managed the best odds of an American film that evening: The Treasure of the Sierra Madre struck gold and the production team was 3 out of 4, with Oscars for Best Director and Best Screenplay to John Huston and Best Supporting Actor to his father Walter Huston.

 I am sure it was a subdued crowd that climbed into their limos that night.
 Along with being the first non-Hollywood production to win Best Picture, Hamlet’s win was a first on many fronts – it was the first time an actor in a Best Picture would direct himself in a leading role and win (Roberto Benigni would do this 50 years later with Life Is Beautiful); Olivier is also the only actor to win an Oscar for a Shakespearean role and Hamlet is the only film to have won both a Golden Lion (Venice) and the Oscar for Best Picture.